Women's World Cup: U.S. Faces England In Battle To Reach The Final

 "Megan Rapinoe has put this team on her back, from Spain to France," fellow forward Alex Morgan said Sunday.
 "And it's going to take players like that, a couple individuals each game to step up and really help carry this team.
 And Pinoe has done that in great fashion the last two games."

+Three players taking the pitch today are tied in the race for the Golden Boot, the prize for most goals: Rapinoe, Morgan and England's Ellen White all have five.
+No doubt each of them will be looking to find the back of the net in this match, 90 minutes that will mean the difference between playing for the Cup or playing for third place.

-Coach Jill Ellis was asked whether the U.S. team was perhaps arrogant.
-The reporter pointed to defender Ali Krieger's comment earlier in the tournament that the U.S. that has "the best team in the world, and the second-best team in the world."
+Coach Jill Ellis was asked at a recent press conference whether the U.S. team, which radiates experience and skill, was perhaps arrogant.
+The reporter pointed to defender Ali Krieger's comment during the group stage that the U.S. that has "the best team in the world — and the second-best team in the world."

 But Ellis says that while her squad is confident, they take nothing for granted: "I don't think in any way is this an arrogant team.
 I think this team knows that they've got to earn everything."